 Personal hygiene definition involves maintaining the cleanliness of one’s body and clothing to preserve overall health and well-being.
 Basic hygiene practices, as we know it, include brushing the teeth, taking a shower, and putting on clean clothes.
 They refer to the things we do to clean and take care of our bodies.
 Germs and bacteria are everywhere – in our home, in our car, in our favorite restaurant, in the place we work, and anywhere else.
 Without cleaning our bodies regularly, germs and dirt can accumulate and expose us to various health problems, from skin allergies to respiratory disorders and infections.
 Proper hygiene is the routine taught to us in grade school.
 It’s the most basic thing for sure.

 As an expectant mother, you need to be very careful about every aspect of your life.
 You need to be in your best physical and mental health.
 You should aim to develop a healthier lifestyle, proper diet, and good sleeping habits.
+The Sleep Doctor list of the best firm mattresses that can help new moms gain enough support for the lower back.

 Improper hygiene can harm your health and the health of your baby.
 The developing fetus inside your womb is at its most vulnerable stage ever.
 Even small amounts of germs or bacteria that enter the placenta can put your baby at risk of infections.
 Meanwhile, severe exposure to toxins can lead to certain malformations in the baby.